 We have placed empty beehives in elevated places such as on top of the shipping containers that we have at African Blessings, and now we wait patiently for more bees to move in.

-We place foundation bees wax strips inside of the hives which attracts the scout bees who are attracted to the scent.
+We place foundation bees wax strips inside of the hives which attracts the scout bees that are attracted to the scent.
 The scout bees find the hives and then bring the rest of the colony back to move in.
-Once the colony of bees have established themselves in the hive, we then move them out into the forest where we have established our first apiary.
+Once the colony of bees have established themselves in the hive, we then move them out into the forest where we have started our first apiary.

 The forest that the bees will reside in was planted in 1993 by Alec Howard specifically for bee farming.
 The wide variety of blue gum trees have been planted to ensure that there is pollen and nectar available for almost all year round.

-Also on the side, along with our bee farming is the Australian invention, Flow Hive.
+With our bee farming front of mind is the Australian invention; Flow Hive.
 This invention makes harvesting honey as simple as turning a tap.
-This will helpfully allow us to pour the honey from the hives directly into bottles.
+This will allow us to pour the honey from the hives directly into bottles without causing much disruption to the colonies.
 To read more on Flow Hive click here

 African Blessings proudly produces "raw" honey!
 Why raw honey?
 "Bee-cause" we don't want to lose any of that honey-packed goodness!
 By keeping heat and filtering processes to a minimum, we ensure our honey retains all of its natural health and healing benefits.
 So, if you get a pot of our "bee-licious" honey, you may see some tiny flecks of wax and/or other organic specks floating around.
 No need to "bee" concerned – this is completely normal, natural and harmless – "bee" happy, knowing your honey is full of goodness.